 - If you are under 18, you can give notice to leave at any point up to your 18th birthday.
 You would usually have to complete the 28 day period plus the 14 days' notice.

 - Working conditions vary, depending on where you are and what you are doing – you could be in a machine shop, a kitchen, an office or outside.

 - If you are single you will live in the barracks in single living accommodation.
 If you are married you can live in an army house at a subsidised rent.
 If you have a family you may live in service families accommodation.

 - You will sometimes have to live under field conditions.

-- You can be sent anywhere in the UK or abroad, sometimes at short notice and may be away from home and family for several months on end.
+- You can be sent anywhere in the UK or abroad, sometimes at short notice.

 - Although normal hours are Monday to Friday 8.30am to 4.30pm, when you are on exercises or on operations hours will be irregular and will more than likely include weekends.